benmezger/blog/content/notes/2021-02-09--15-28-19Z--awesome_operating_systems.md

 - [SmartOS](https://docs.smartos.org/): SmartOS is a specialized Type 1 Hypervisor platform based on [illumos](https://illumos.org/).
 - [Xv6](https://pdos.csail.mit.edu/6.828/2020/xv6.html): Xv6 is a teaching operating system developed in the summer of 2006, which was ported to RISC-V for a new undergraduate class 6.S081.
+- [SerenityOS](https://www.serenityos.org/): The goal is a marriage between the aesthetic of late-1990s productivity software and the power-user accessibility of late-2000s \*nix.
+- [XFree86](https://www.xfree86.org/): Provides a client/server interface between the display hardware (those physical things like the mouse, keyboard, and video displays) and the desktop environment, (this is typically called a window manager as it deals with how X is displayed i.e. the overall appearance).
+Yet X it goes beyond that and also gives the infrastructure and a standardized application interface (API).

 ## Embedded OS {#embedded-os}